 5 Critical Cyber Threats Facing the Education Sector and How to Prevent Them

-Protecting clients in the education space — it’s not for the faint of heart.
+Protecting end users in the education space — it’s not for the faint of heart.

 Whether you manage a single high school, university or local K-12 district, the cybersecurity landscape in this sector is scary.